About me and Blue Fox Farm...

 When I see what most people call trash I think of how I can use it to make a succulent planter, unique garden sculpture or something useful out of what most people throw out.

-If you have questions that I might be able to help you answer, ask away!
-For the most part, I've made all the crafts on this site, sometimes solo, other times with the assistance of my patient and helpful husband, Mike.
+I've made all the crafts on this site, sometimes solo, other times with the assistance of my patient and helpful husband, Mike.

 To get ideas I look in magazines for inspiration to take garden art to a whole new level.
 I knew I had 'made' it, when my rustic garden shed got published too.